 Jason is hoping to find a one-bedroom condo with an urban-industrial loft feel near public transportation in Washington, D.C.
 He wants a building with an elevator, nice views of the city, and he doesn't want to be on the first floor since it would require bars on the windows.
 With the help of his ex-girlfriend, Sarah, he's on the hunt for the perfect place for him and his dog, Ruby.
 Will she be able to help him compromise on his wish list?

-Jonathan and Jennifer have just moved back to their hometown of Atlanta, and are staying in her parents basement temporarily until they got settled.
-After nine months of house hunting, two things are standing in their way: a limited budget and expensive taste.
-Making things even more difficult, they don't agree on the style of the home.
-She wants a Craftsman, he wants a Southern Colonial.
-Will they be willing to adjust their expectations to move out of the basement and into their own place?
+After nine months of house hunting, two things are standing in a couple's way: a limited budget and expensive taste.
+Making things more difficult, she wants a Craftsman, he wants a Southern Colonial.

 Television personality, Ross Mathews, and his partner, Salvador, a wardroble stylist, want a Palm Springs retreat to escape the Hollywood fast life.
 But Ross wants cheap, practical and a pool, close to downtown, while Salvador is looking for a place with mid-century glamour.